morphy76/g-fe-server/README.md

 - cloud friendly http session
   - shared store
   - memstore is not a cloud firendly way to handle the HTTP session, I would like to use mongo to reduce the number of integrated systems but, the mongostore recommended by Gorilla is not a top choice
+  - back-channel logout
 - openapi
 - godoc
 - drill down about tests, e.g. fail when coverage is not achieved
 - Logging: create a functional approach to logs, attributes and log propagation
 - what's the vendor directory
-- resusable artifact: pluggable domain resources, API & FE
+- resusable artifact: pluggable domain resources, API & FE -> or better self announcing backend services (https://zeromq.org) to enable gateway (BFF) routes
 - Accessibility (fun)
 - FE crud
   - use query cache and optimistic updates (must)